wordofwarning/wordofwarning.org/current/2023-haphazard/programme/index.md

 <hr>
 Julie Burrow · *The Mime may be Simplified by Leaving Out the Vision Scenes*

-Julie hopes to wow you with the complicated mimes she's learning.
-She found them in a book from 1934 and there are A LOT of instructions.
-Some of them are for A LOT of people – there’s just one of her but she's going to try really hard to bring them to life for you.
-Be honest and tell her what you think of her mimes.
+Julie hopes to wow you with the complicated mimes she's learning.<br>She found them in a book from 1934 and there are A LOT of instructions.<br>Some of them are for A LOT of people — there's just one of her but she's going to try really hard to bring them to life for you.<br>Be honest and tell her what you think of her mimes.
 Come and throw roses or rotten tomatoes.
 She appreciates your feedback!

-&nbsp;Content Warning: please click [here](/warnings).
-Julie Burrow is a writer-performer based in Manchester.
+Julie is a writer-performer based in Manchester.
 She makes lo-fi, colourful, stupid performances, in which she has variously played an Aperol Spritz, a big showbiz moth, and the entire city of Bruges.
 &nbsp;artist — www · Facebook name · Insta name · @name
-<a href="https://" target="_blank"></a> · <a href="" target="_blank">Facebook</a> · <a href="" target="_blank">Insta</a> · <a href="" target="_blank">@</a>
+<a href="https://instagram.com/juliesusieb" target="_blank">Insta juliesusieb</a> · <a href="https://twitter.com/juliesusieb" target="_blank">@juliesusieb</a>
 <hr>
 Kitunda Argyle · *Brickin It*